yk-liu/yk-liu.github.io/_posts/2019-05-01-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-III/2019-05-01-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-III.md

 ---

 ***<a>Sassy</a>***: But I am still wondering, even if you are working with a ***true*** quantum computer, like that [bluemix](https://quantumexperience.ng.bluemix.net/) in IBM, or other pioneer sites like [quantumplayground](http://www.quantumplayground.net/#/home), when you draw a circuit, the outcome is still pretty clear to me.
 I can look at any circuit and tell you what the outcome would be.
 You wouldn't need any quantum computers to do that.
-You just need a well trainer quantum programmer!
+You just need a well-trained quantum programmer!

 ---

 ***Smarty***: ***<a>Sassy</a>***'s got a point.
 A program or a "code" should be deterministic, when you read a code, the steps should be clear, and ideally, can be carried out by "human computers".
-And IBM and other big companies are even provide "**coding languages**" for quantum computers, like [Qiskit](https://qiskit.org/) and [Q#](https://docs.microsoft.com/en-us/quantum/language/).
+And IBM and other big companies are even providing "**coding languages**" for quantum computers, like [Qiskit](https://qiskit.org/) and [Q#](https://docs.microsoft.com/en-us/quantum/language/).
 And many [more languages](https://quantumcomputing.stackexchange.com/questions/12/are-there-emulators-for-quantum-computers)!

 > As a rule-of-thumb, if a human could manually describe or imagine how something ought to operate, that imagining can be implemented on a Turing machine.
 Quantum computers fall into this category. (from [SE](https://quantumcomputing.stackexchange.com/questions/1/can-a-turing-machine-simulate-a-quantum-computer))